esamattis/angry-caching-proxy/README.md

 Make package downloads lightning fast for apt-get, npm and rubygems!

+Angry Caching Proxy is forwarding proxy for various package managers.
+It is configured transparently to the clients using the `http_proxy` environment variable.
+So there is no need to have customized `sources.list`, `Gemfile` etc.

 It works by doing very angry caching (forever!) for the actual package files.
-This should work ok as long as the package authors won't override already uploaded packages.
-It is a very bad practice by package authors and happens rarely and if it happens you can jus clear the cache always.
+This should be ok as long as the package authors won't override already uploaded packages.
+It is a very bad practice by package authors and happens rarely.
+If it happens anyway you can always clear the cache from a web interface.

 ## Install